 Which part of Amsterdam is the best to stay in?

-Amsterdam Centrum is a great area to stay if this is your first time visiting Amsterdam since the city center is within close walking distance to all the major tourist attractions, restaurants, and cafés.
+Suppose this is your first time visiting Amsterdam.
+In that case, Amsterdam Centrum is a great area since the city center is close to all the major tourist attractions, restaurants, and cafés.
 You can split Amsterdam Centrum into smaller regions that differ in their atmospheres.
-If you are looking for a more local experience, we’d recommend staying in De Pijp, Oud-Zuid, or Westerpark.
+If you want a more local experience, we’d recommend staying in De Pijp, Oud-Zuid, or Westerpark.

 Where can I stay in Amsterdam on a budget?